Black Friday History

 Black Friday Deals 2020

-Cyber Monday 2020 collected data of $10.8 billion which makes it the biggest e-commerce day in US history.
-In spite of COVID-19, the spent amount in 2020 increased.
+Cyber Monday 2020 collected data of $10.8 billion, which makes it the biggest e-commerce day in US history.
+Despite COVID-19, the amount spent in 2020 increased.